tabarra/txAdmin/docs/menu.md

 * Usage: `/txAdmin-reauth`
 * Required Perm: `none`

-## Events
-**txAdmin:healedPlayer**
-- Domain: `Server`
-- Handler Arguments: `playerId: string`
-- Description: This event is emitted whenever a heal event is triggered for a player/whole server.
-It will pass an argument containing the targets server ID.

-*Note: Whenever txAdmin is targeting healing on all players, it will emit -1 for serverId*

 ## Troubleshooting menu access

 If you type `/tx` and nothing happens, your menu is probably disabled.
-If you see a red message like [this](https://i.imgur.com/G83uTNC.png) and you are registered on txAdmin, do the following:
+If you see a red message like [this](https://i.imgur.com/G83uTNC.png) and you are registered on txAdmin, you can type `/txAdmin-reauth` in the chat to retry the authentication.
-- In txAdmin Live Console, type `txAdmin-debug 1`;
-- In your game F8 console, type `txAdmin-reauth`;
-- Read the message printed on console for more information.
+> Note: The entire menu auth system was rewritten in version v4.8.0 to solve issues related to the NUI authentication.

 ## Development
 You can find development instructions regarding the menu [here.](https://github.com/tabarra/txAdmin/blob/master/docs/development.md#menu-development)